Citroen e-C4 X Review & Prices

 Safety and security

-Driver assistance systems come in a ‘standard safety pack’ on the Sense trim, but it’s fairly comprehensive, including active safety braking, which can help slow the car to avoid or mitigate the results of a crash, as well as lane keep assist, lane departure detection, forward collision warning and driver attention alert.
+Driver assistance systems aren't up to the levels of the more expensive electric cars, but it’s fairly comprehensive, including active safety braking, which can help slow the car to avoid or mitigate the results of a crash, as well as lane keep assist, lane departure detection, forward collision warning and driver attention alert.

-Step up to the Shine and Shine Plus models and you get some more advanced kit.
+Step up to the Max model and you get some more advanced kit.
 The active braking system only uses video detection in the standard setup, but here it’s assisted by radar and includes night-time and cyclist detection.
 You also get an extended version of the traffic sign recognition system found on base cars.

 Reliability and problems